jeffvance/openshift-ceph-ex/mysql_ceph_plugin/README.md

   Thu, 03 Sep 2015 19:10:15 -0400	Thu, 03 Sep 2015 19:10:15 -0400	1	{kubelet 192.168.122.254}	spec.containers{mysql}			startedStarted with docker id 77f4af567e3d
 ```

-On the target OSE host run docker to get information about the mysql container:
+On the target OSE-node use docker to get information about the mysql container:

 ```
 $ docker ps